Environmental Stewardship/Corporate Social Responsibilities

 Environmentalism: Part of the Business Model

 At First Gen, environmentalism is not just a buzz word or a part of its corporate social responsibility.
 Environmentalism is a vital and intrinsic part of its business model.
 From the fuels that it uses for its power generation to its conduct of businesses – purchasing of materials to operations at its various sites and offices – caring and nurturing the environment is an essential element in its decisions.
-When First Gas started operating the country’s first natural gas-fired plants — the 1000-MW Sta.
-Rita and the 500-MW San Lorenzo plants in Batangas in 2000 and 2002, respectively — it blazed the trail for the use of indigenous natural gas for power generation, signalling the start of the development of the country’s natural gas industry.
+When First Gas started operating the country’s first natural gas-fired plants — the 1000-MW Santa Rita and the 500-MW San Lorenzo plants in Batangas in 2000 and 2002, respectively — it blazed the trail for the use of indigenous natural gas for power generation, signaling the start of the development of the country’s natural gas industry.

 Conscious of the fact that natural gas is the cleanest form of fossil fuel, First Gas developed an environmental program that ensures the environment within its compound and adjacent to it is also protected and preserved, if not further enhanced.
 One of its major projects is the protection and preservation of the mangrove area inside its compound.
-Mangroves are not only important nursery habitats for fish and crustaceans, it is also a biological filter for estuarine waters and acts as a carbon sink that captures and stores carbon dioxide and other pollutants.
+The mangrove area is not only important nursery habitats for fish and crustaceans, but it is also a biological filter for estuarine waters and acts as a carbon sink that captures and stores carbon dioxide and other pollutants.
 From a mere patch of a mangrove in 2001, with only three recorded species, this mangrove area has now become home to at least 28 species, making it a habitat where fish fingerlings hatch and thrive to maturity; as well as a good hatching place for crabs that are released to the adjacent river, helping the marginal fishing community increase its harvest.
 This project was given an award by BG plc.- 2nd place BG Chairman’s Award for protecting the environment in 2004.

 With the continuous monitoring of the seawater and regular cleanup of its beach area behind the First Gas power plant, the beach has now become a rare nesting site for some Olive Ridley turtles, proof of the healthy condition of the beach area.
 Hopefully, after years and years of wandering in the vast oceans, these turtles will come back to nest in the same area where they were hatched.
 The First Gas compound has also been home to several species of migratory birds such as the Chinese egrets and intermediate egrets during their annual flight.